rebexnet/RebexExtras/README.md

 [Office365_OAuth2_IdentityClient](Office365_OAuth2_IdentityClient) - Another variant
 of Office365_OAuth2.
 This one uses [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/)
 package for the OAuth 2.0 authentication flow.
+Also includes a third app that shows how to authenticate to EWS using *app-only* mode (suitable for unattended services/deamons).

 ## Usage